Infineon/amazon-greengrass-hsi-optiga-tpm/README.md

 ```

 Please adjust the `certificatePath`, `privateKeyPath`, `thingArn` and `iotHost` accordingly.
+For more Information please have a look at https://docs.aws.amazon.com/greengrass/latest/developerguide/gg-core.html#config-json

 After this you can start your greengrass daemon as usual: